 Sometimes, due to unforeseen changes in people’s circumstances they are unable to meet their contractual obligations.
 If that happens, the courts may step in and, for example, order someone to pay for the goods they bought on credit.

-However, inclusion in DAS can prevent enforcement of debt by the courts.
-So if you keep to the agreed costs under the DAS, your creditors cannot carry out enforcement action against you or make you bankrupt.
+However, inclusion in a DAS can prevent enforcement of debt by the courts.
+So if you keep to the agreed costs under the debt solution, your creditors cannot carry out enforcement action against you or make you bankrupt.

 Likewise, creditors are not allowed to take enforcement action against you if you have noted an intention to apply for a debt payment programme or have an application awaiting for approval.